 I suggest spending some time on Quora to find questions people are asking in your niche and even better yet, answer a few while you are there.

 Remember to take note of what questions are asked as these will be important when you need to start creating content.

 Don’t be shy to post your own questions, ask questions related to your niche.

 Once you’re happy with your research, you can move on.

-In this post we looked at finding a niche for your WordPress blog and doing some research using Google, Google AdWords Keyword Planner and Quora.
+In this post we looked at finding a niche for your WordPress blog and doing some research using Google, Google Ads Keyword Planner, Answer The Public and Quora.

 If you want to stay up to date with the Become A WordPress Pro series, make sure you subscribe.